 Part 1.
 What is Remote Management and Monitoring (RMM)?

-RMM, or Remote Monitoring and Management, is a technology that helps IT administrators and Managed Service Providers (MSPs) monitor and manage customer devices, networks, and computers remotely.
+RMM, or Remote Monitoring and Management, is a technology that helps IT administrators and Managed Service Providers (MSPs) monitor and manage multiple customer and company-owned devices, networks, and computers remotely.

 To enable its functionality, an agent must be installed on client devices.
 This agent provides device information to technicians, enabling them to offer timely maintenance when required.